gongchunye/ppyNFS/README.md

 # ppyNFS
 Number Field Sieve on python

-Where do I begin? the Number Field Sieve (NFS) is the asymptotically fastest integer factorization algorithm known.
+The Number Field Sieve (NFS) is the asymptotically fastest integer factorization algorithm known.
 It is magnitudes more complicated than its younger brother, the Quadratic Sieve.
-The fact that a very complicated algorithm solves a very simple (conceptually) problem is what give it its appeal (similar to FLT).
-The algorithms requires LOTS of sub-algorithms, and some code is copied from the implementations scattered throughout the internet.
+The fact that a very complicated algorithm solves a (conceptually) very simple problem is what give its appeal (similar to FLT).
+This algorithm requires LOTS of sub-algorithms, and some code is copied from the implementations scattered throughout the internet.
 These will eventually be rewritten.

 The goal of this project is to write an easy-to-understand implementation to ease learning of NFS-related concepts.
-Python allows overriding of operators, and supports bignums natively.
+Python allows overriding of operators, supports bignums natively, and is moderately popular for beginners.
 Here is a snippet of code that shows readability (see tests.py):

 		# Brigg's example
 		nfspoly = Poly([8,29,15,1])